Dissected iPad reveals Samsung, Qualcomm parts

-SAN FRANCISCO Apple's (AAPL.O) new iPad uses chips made by Qualcomm (QCOM.O), Broadcom BRCM.O, Samsung Electronics (005930.KS) and other semiconductor makers, according to a firm that cracked open one of the devices.
+SAN FRANCISCO Apple's new iPad uses chips made by Qualcomm, Broadcom, Samsung Electronics and other semiconductor makers, according to a firm that cracked open one of the devices.

 The newest iPad went on sale in Australia early on Friday, and at the front of a line of fans hoping to get hold of the 4G-ready tablet computer was a tinkerer from California gadget-repair firm iFixit, who quickly took one apart for a Web blog.